E-Zijlstra/ez-volume-normalizer/README.md

 ### Normalizer
 ![controls](doc/normalizer.png)

-The purple line is used to filter out soft passages.
-The bright green bars are the samples that are selected to determine the loudness of what is playing.
-The loudness is displayed as a yellow line.

-The normalizer will control the volume slider to make the loudness match the target level.
+The normalizer controls the volume slider to make the loudness match the target level.
-Disabling the normalizer allows you to manually set the volume with the volume slider.
+If disabled then you can set the volume yourself.

-The meter displays the signal after being processed by the normalizer (or manually set volume)
+The meter displays the signal after being attenuated by the volume slider.

+#### Settings
+ - delay: higher values will cause a delay before the normalizer starts ramping down the volume.
+ - slowness: higher values will make the normalizer move more slowely to the desired level.

+#### Graphic display
+Displays input signal over time.
+There are 5 bars per second.
+- Delay (in seconds) is the length of the purple moving average.
+Samples above the average will be bright green.
+- Slowness is the number of bright bars that are kept, older bars are discarded.
+- The bright bars that are left over are averaged to determine the loudness of what is playing.
+This is displayed as a yellow line.

+Use higher delay to make the normalizer ignore quiet parts.
+Use higher slowness to make the volume more stable.

 ### Limiter
 ![controls](doc/limiter.png)